Addono/otf-location-tracker/README.md

 ## Usage

-First, make sure that there's a Kafka instance running locally, this can be achieved by running:
+First, make sure there's a Kafka instance running locally, this can be achieved by running:

 ```bash
 docker-compose up